-This course provides a foundation and an entry point into current debates in metaethics for students of philosophy.
+This course aims to provide a foundation and an entry point into current debates in metaethics for graduate students in philosophy.
+In the first half of the course, we’ll work through a survey of the field, introducing the puzzles that metaethics addresses and the main positions taken in response to them.
+In the second half of the course we will read recent work in a deeper dive into selected areas.
 We will investigate questions such as: Do moral thoughts and moral sentences represent properties that exist in reality?
-If so, are these properties "natural" or sui generis?
+If so, are these properties “natural” or sui generis?
 How can different theories of the subject matter of ethics account for moral knowledge?
 How can they account for the practical action-guiding role of moral judgments?
-We will emphasize some ways in which metaethics relates to other subfields of philosophy including metaphysics, philosophy of mind, philosophy of language, and normative ethics.
-By co-teaching the course, the instructors aim to counterpose some differing metaethical views and provoke active debate in the seminar, while also providing a textbook-supported introduction to the field.
+We will emphasize some ways in which metaethics relates to other subfields of philosophy including metaphysics, philosophy of language, philosophy of mind, and normative ethics.
+The seminar aims to provoke active debate at an advanced level, while also providing a textbook-supported introduction to the field.
 No prior knowledge of metaethics is assumed.

 Participation in the seminar and leading discussion of a seminar during the second half of the term (20%), an in-class midterm exam (30%), a 2,500 word final paper (50%).